asyncapi/website/README.md

-  ├── public                      # Data for site metadata and static blog such as images ├── scripts                     # Scripts used in the build and dev processes ├── next.config.js              # Next.js configuration file ├── postcss.config.js           # PostCSS configuration file
+  ├── public                      # Data for site metadata and static blog such as images ├── scripts                     # Scripts used in the build and dev processes ├── next.config.js              # Next.js configuration file ├── netlify                     # Code that runs on Netlify │    ├── edge-functions         # Netlify Edge-Functions code ├── postcss.config.js           # PostCSS configuration file
   └── tailwind.config.js          # TailwindCSS configuration file
 ```